mcpython4-coding/Documentation/mcpython/block/Block.md

             :return: if default logic should be interrupted or not

+        function on_no_collide_collide(self, player, previous: bool)

+            Called when NO_COLLIDE is True and the player is in the block every collision check
+            :param player: the player entering the block
+            :param previous: if the player was in the block before

         function save(self)

             :return: an pickle-able object representing the whole block, not including inventories